 In 2013, with the desire to make a bigger impact on young people’s creative and entrepreneurial potential, the MASK Awards were established.
 Supported by the Kenyan government and the national press, it was open to submissions from schools and young people across the whole of Kenya.
 The inaugural MASK Awards took place in Nairobi.
 Won by James Kungu, Jaini Shan, and Margarita Onyango, the entrants’ work travelled to London and was exhibited at the Saatchi Gallery and to Washington DC where they were shown at the US Library of Congress.
 Now in its 9th year, the Awards have gone from strength to strength, with entries flooding in from students and schools spread across 11 African nations, and with rewards now including paid internships at leading, international organisations.

 Simultaneously, a decade-long effort to work closely with the Kenyan Ministry of Education bore considerable fruit.
 Having advocated the need for creativity education, the education authority recognised its importance in 2017’s paradigm-shifting curriculum reform, adding “creativity” as a "core competence".

 The next decade.
-In its first decade, MASK developed its Creativity Education Model for teaching creativity and innovation and helped thousands of young people to discover and strengthen their 'outside box' thinking.
 While continuing to nourish the next generation of visionaries, MASK now wants to help them leverage their innovation to make an impact on the whole society.
 By feeding their best ideas and solutions to business and policy communities, MASK intends to reconnect its young creatives with these communities and fosters in them a greater sense of power, purpose and potential.